 I’ve regularly won at their bingos, including four sessions a row at one point.
 In one session I got a bingo during a special game that gave me a wheel spin to win between $300 and $3,000 (I won $600).

 The turnout for some of the sessions wasn’t huge, which works to your advantage as Bingo’s a game that is against other players vs. the house.
 So keep in mind that when deciding when to play Bingo.

 Their rooftop pool is one of the many cool features of the property – located on the fifth floor, the pool itself isn’t huge but there’s a large patio with a bar area (although with bars closed, the service was being done by cocktail waitresses across the property).

 Their food choices are a good range of value (Subway, McDonald’s, Pop Up Pizza) to sit down options (Hash House a Go Go, Oscar’s Steakhouse).
 You can eat on a budget if that’s your preference, but you could also get a sizable meal.
 For a property the size of Plaza there is a well struck balance there too.

 Being close to other Fremont Street casinos is great for those who wish to have some variety, but I had some strong luck on the Plaza floor.
-I don’t recall having a losing session there, and this trip was no exception, even despite being on the property for a few days.
+I don’t recall having a losing session there very often.
 But everyone likes to take a break or take a walk now and then, so it’s great being so close to everything there.

-If you buy the American Casino Guide or Las Vegas Advisor coupon books, you’ll find some offers for Match Play and Free Play for the Plaza that can itself pay for the books.
+If you buy the Las Vegas Advisor coupon book, you’ll find some offers for Match Play and Free Play for the Plaza that can itself pay for the books.

 If you’re a fan of art, Plaza commissioned a trio of murals for the exterior of their property on the north tower, and they are absolutely phenomenal.
 You can learn more about the murals from the artists’ own words on their website.